argoproj/argo-events/docs/tutorials/02-parameterization.md

 1. The first parameter extracts the `body.message` from event data and applies `title` filter which basically capitalizes the first letter and replaces the `spec.arguments.parameters.0.value`.

 1. The second parameter extracts the `subject` from the event context and again applies `title` filter and replaces the `spec.arguments.parameters.1.value`.

 1. The third parameter extracts the `body.name` from the event data, applies `nospace` filter which removes all white spaces and then `lower` filter which lowercases the text and appends it to `metadata.generateName`.

-Send a curl request to webhook-gateway as follows,
+Send a curl request to event-source as follows,

         curl -d '{"name":"foo bar", "message": "hello there!!"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example